ioos/Cloud-Sandbox/DEPLOYMENT.md

 In case you've already deployed cloud resources but your local copy of Cloud Sandbox is destroyed or you work on multiple copies, you can restore the Terraform state from the remote S3 bucket by simply running `terraform init -backend-config=config.s3.tfbackend` again.
 If you were using a custom workspace, switch to that workspace with `terraform workspace select`.
 Once you run `terraform plan` you should see that no new resources need to be created.

-*Copyright © 2023 RPS Group, Inc. All rights reserved.*
+*© Copyright 2025 RPS Group.
+All rights reserved.*